Do you know how to prepare for a tornado? Be ready before the sirens go off. Follow these tornado season safety tips to prepare for tornado season.

 When leaving your shelter, be careful!
 There can be debris all around you.
 Your home’s structure might not be sound any longer.
 There could be loose boards, broken glass, and nails.
 Safely get your family out.

-Help others prepare by sharing this!
+Help others prepare for Tornado Season by sharing this!